Chapter 14

 ""[31] Make a lampstand of pure gold and hammer it out, base and shaft; its flowerlike cups, buds and blossoms shall be of one piece with it.
 [32] Six branches are to extend from the sides of the lampstand--three on one side and three on the other.
 [33] Three cups shaped like almond flowers with buds and blossoms are to be on one branch, three on the next branch, and the same for all six branches extending from the lampstand.
 [34] And on the lampstand there are to be four cups shaped like almond flowers with buds and blossoms.
 [35] One bud shall be under the first pair of branches extending from the lampstand, a second bud under the second pair, and a third bud under the third pair--six branches in all.
 [36] The buds and branches shall all be of one piece with the lampstand, hammered out of pure gold.
 [37] "Then make its seven lamps and set them up on it so that they light the space in front of it.
 [38] Its wick trimmers and trays are to be of pure gold.
 [39] A talent of pure gold is to be used for the lampstand and all these accessories.
 [40] See that you make them according to the pattern shown you on the mountain."

 Let us take special note of verse 40.
-Again we are reminded that the Temple, along with its furnishings, were designed by God.
+Again we are reminded that the Temple and its furnishings were designed by God.

 The Lampstand along with its lamps were to be placed in front of the curtain that separated the Holy Place from the Most Holy Place.
-One of the functions of the priests was to insure that the lamps were lit.
+One of the functions of the priests was to insure that the lamps were to be lit at the proper times of day.
 To see this let us read from,

 Exodus 27:20-21